-The attached "Voluntary Monitoring" Table lists results from voluntary monitoring at entry points into the distribution system associated with BRWTP, and the Canyon Road WTP.
+For the results of additional voluntary monitoring for the Canyon Road WTP, Buckman Wells and City Wells, please see the City's Water Quality page at www.santafenm.gov/water_quality.
+Annual Voluntary Monitoring data Results will be available starting in July 2018 for each previous calendar year.
+"Voluntary Monitoring" data on the website lists results from voluntary monitoring at entry points into the distribution system associated with BRWTP, and the Canyon Road WTP.
 Since these samples are collected at the point of entry of water into the City's distribution system, the reported concentrations of contaminants may be further diluted in the distribution system through mixing with water from other City sources.

 EPA has established secondary maximum contaminant levels (SMCL) for certain contaminants.
-Secondary Standards are non-enforceable standards that serve as guidelines to assist public water systems in managing their drinking water.
-The presence of these contaminants typically results from the erosion of natural deposits.
-Aluminum and manganese containing materials are used as treatment aids in the water treatment process.
-Other constituents without SMCLs were monitored in 2015 and are reported in the "Voluntary Monitoring" Table (these have an "NA" in SMCL column).
+Secondary Standards are non-enforceable standards that serve as guidelines to assist public water systems in managing heir drinking water.
+The presence of these contaminants typically results from the erosion of natural deposits. fuminum and manganese containing materials are used as treatment aids in the water treatment process.